 - Many of your reading this article have probably already done that.
-That is why you are reading this article, you need so more answers.
+That is why you are reading this article, you need some more answers.

-Is shoulder impingement a diagnosis or a symptom of a bigger shoulder problem?
+Maybe shoulder impingement syndrome is a symptom that you have a bigger shoulder problem?

 In our clinics, we do not like to describe shoulder impingement as a diagnosis.
-We like to describe it as a symptom of shoulder instability.
-What this means is that if you try to repair shoulder impingement alone without addressing the problems of the shoulder which can cause the tendons to be trapped or the problems of the extra pressure of bursitis or swelling causing irritation, pain and constant wearing and weakening of the rotator cuff tendons, you will likely not be successful.
+We like to describe it as a symptom of a bigger shoulder problem, that of shoulder instability.
+What this means is that if you try to repair shoulder impingement alone without addressing the problems of the unstable shoulder, it is likely you will not have as much success in treatment as you may have hoped for.

-The German team from the Technical University of Munich writing in the German language journal Der Orthopäde (Orthopedics) reported these findings:
+Here is what doctors at one of Germany’s leading sports university hospitals, Technical University of Munich writing in the German language journal Der Orthopäde (Orthopedics) reported (1):